datonic/datadex/README.md

 1. Setup dependencies: `make deps`.
 1. Execute `dbt run` to build your models.
 1. Push changes to GitHub `main` branch and [a GitHub Action will trigger.
 It'll push the final database as a set of parquet files to IPFS](https://github.com/davidgasquez/datadex/actions/workflows/docs.yml).
 1. Query and share the data!
-E.g: you can use [DuckDB WASM online shell](https://shell.duckdb.org/) to query the models.
+Locally, you can use Rill Developer (`make rill`).
+For remote data, you can use [DuckDB WASM online shell](https://shell.duckdb.org/).

 This gives us **versioned data models** that produce **versioned datasets** on IPFS. **All automated, all open source**.